Go-ahead Pump Manufacturer Casts its Net Wider with CT’s Support

 When safety critical pump manufacturer Apex Pumps (Apex) hit problems with castings suppliers, the Bristol-based company decided the only solution was to start making them itself.

-Now, thanks to the help of Castings Technology International (Cti), part of the University of Sheffield Advanced Manufacturing Research Centre with Boeing, those problems are a distant memory and Apex is looking forward to a future where it could start supplying others with castings, as well as pumps.
+Now, thanks to the help of Castings Technology (CT) those problems are a distant memory and Apex is looking forward to a future where it could start supplying others with castings, as well as pumps.

 Apex began life designing and manufacturing centrifugal pumps in the 1980s, developing the specialist skills needed to supply high quality, tailor-made pumps to companies in the offshore oil and gas, chemical processing and power generation sectors.